petesuch/nvim-config/README.md

 # nvim-config

-Mostly inspired by theprimeagen but simpler for my preferences.
+Mostly inspired by theprimeagen and simpler for my preferences.
 Here is a list of plugins used for packer...

 	 'wbthomason/packer.nvim'